-I will plan to monitor the course discussions and occasionally add to the conversation.
+I will communicate through announcements.
+I will also plan to monitor the course discussions and occasionally add to the conversation.
 I will also be available by the Canvas inbox or by email (glick@economics.utah.edu).
-You may also schedule an in-person appointment.
+You may also schedule a telephone appointment.